AI-secure/Certified-Robustness-SoK-Oldver/README.md

-# Awesome Provable Robust Neural Networks
+# Provable Training and Verification Approaches Towards Robust Neural Networks
-Recently, provable adversarial robustness and robustness verfication becomes a hot research topic.
+Recently, provable (i.e. certified) adversarial robustness and robustness verfication becomes a hot research topic.

 In constrast to empirical robustness and empirical adversarial attacks, (common) provable robustness neural networks give a rigorous guarantee about the successful rate bound, that **no** existing or future attacks will break.
 Robustness verification approaches stongly connect with provable robustness, which verifies such successful rate bound given a neural network model.